makinacorpus/drupal-quotedown/README.md

 All the rules for the *textarea* element type are true for the *text_format* element type.
 Plus:

+ *  Per default they will inherit from *textarea* type defaults explained in the previous paragraph.

- *  Per default all elements are altered to use the *qmarkdown* input filter (forced pragmatically) and format choice is being hidden.
+ *  Per default when you add the *#pagedown* property the element is altered to use the *qmarkdown* input filter (forced pragmatically) and format choice is being hidden.

- *  Change the value of the *#forceformat* key to *false* will disable the default alteration.
+ *  Change the value of the *#forceformat* key to *false* will disable the default filter format alteration explained upper; Use this only if you want to build your own filter format or another Mardown parser.
+    Any other user should not mess with this.

  *  Change the value of the *#forceformat* key to any known filter format identifier will reproduce the default behavior using this filter format.
+    Same notice applies as the previous entry, non advanced users should not change this behavior.

 #### Working with quotation